Cm3lp8/SandClock/README.md

 ## Disclaimers

 - SandClock uses a polling mechanism, so timeouts are not accurate to the millisecond.

-Currently polling mechanism  iterates over all the registered elements in a linear fashion, so with a complexity O(n).
+- Currently, polling mechanism  iterates over all the registered elements in a linear fashion.
-I didn’t designed it for large scales, but mainly to probe presence among a restricted number of peers (e.g a list of contact in a messenger app, client side).
+I didn’t design it for large scales, but mainly to probe presence among a restricted number of peers (e.g a list of contact in a messenger app, client side).

   **Do not use this crate if your application requires precise timeout accuracy.**
 - This crate is currently in beta and has only been tested in my personal projects.